 Before you have treatment for constipation, your doctor or nurse will need to find out how bad it is.
 And what the cause could be.

-See your doctor or nurse as soon as possible if you begin to suffer from constipation.
-The sooner they can treat your constipation, the more comfortable you will be.
+See your doctor or nurse as soon as possible if you haven't opened your bowels for more than 3 days or feel constipated.
+The sooner they can treat it, the more comfortable you will be.

 Talking about constipation

-Some people find it hard to talk about constipation.
+Some people find it difficult to talk about constipation.
 You might feel embarrassed or upset about it.
-Or you may worry about what the cause is.
+Or you might worry about what the cause is.
 It’s completely natural to feel like this.
 Remember that your doctors and nurses can suggest ways to treat and relieve constipation.
 Don’t be afraid to ask for their help.

-It might help to write down any problems and give them to your doctor or nurse to read if you find it difficult to talk to them.
+It might help to write down any problems and give a note to your doctor or nurse to read if you find it difficult to talk to them.
 It can also help to have a friend or relative go along with you and do the talking.

 If your treatment is in an open day unit you can ask to go into a private room to discuss your bowel problems.
 Your doctors and nurses will understand if you want to speak to them in private.
 So don’t be afraid to ask.